 She didn’t wait for an answer, but there was too much to consider anyway, especially not knowing what a “courtyard” was.
-Eating outside had been good so far, though.
+Eating outside was good so far, though.

 This must be a “courtyard.”
 It was quiet and sunny with lots of interesting shadows.

 “Okay if we let the cats out under the table?”

 “Okay with us, if it’s okay with them,” an unfamiliar voice said.
 “You brought your cats for lunch?”

 “They don’t get out much,” our man said.
 “So, we decided to let them have a vacation, too.”